 1. Unsecured Home Wi-Fi Networks

-Home networks often lack enterprise-level security, increasing the risk of data interception, and unauthorized access.
+Home networks often lack enterprise-level security, increasing the risk of data interception and unauthorized access.

 DPDP Risk: